-There is more public support for marijuana law reform than ever before with new polls showing more than half the country is in favor of legalizing marijuana.
-The Drug Policy Alliance (DPA) believes marijuana should be removed from the criminal justice system and regulated for adult use, with equity, social justice, and community reinvestment at the core.
+There is more public support for marijuana law reform than ever before with polls showing more than half the country is in favor of legalizing marijuana.
+The Drug Policy Alliance (DPA) believes marijuana should be removed from the criminal legal system and regulated for adult use, with equity, social justice, and community reinvestment at the core.

-Read our January 2018 report to learn how and why marijuana legalization is working so far.
+Read our January 2018 report to learn how and why marijuana legalization is working.

 The criminalization of marijuana use disproportionately harms young people and people of color, sponsors massive levels of violence and corruption, and fails to curb youth access.

 Legalizing and regulating marijuana will bring one of the nation's largest cash crops under the rule of law.
 This will create jobs and economic opportunities in the formal economy instead of the illicit market.